belindaxo/BookBuddy/README.md

 - As a user, when I start the application, I want to have the option to load my virtual bookshelf from file.

+****

+## Instructions for Grader

+- **Adding a Book to the Virtual Bookshelf:** You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking on the "Access Bookshelf" button on the home panel, then clicking on the "Add Book" button.
+This will prompt you to enter details for the new book (title, author, genre, page count).
+After entering the details, you will have the option to add another book or return to the bookshelf or home panel.
+- **Viewing the Bookshelf:** You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking on the "View Bookshelf" button after adding books in the bookshelf panel.
+This action displays the virtual bookshelf with all the added books, allowing you to see the titles, authors, genres, and page counts in a table format.
+- **Visual Component:** You can locate my visual component by
+- **Saving the State of the Application:** You can save the state of the application by closing the window.
+Upon attempting to exit, a dialog box will appear with options to save changes, discard changes, or cancel the action.
+Selecting "Save changes" will write the current state of the bookshelf to the JSON file located at `./data/bookshelf.json`.
+- **Loading the State of the Application from File:** You can load the state of the application by starting the application and clicking on the "Load Bookshelf" button on the main menu.
+This will load the bookshelf's state from the previously saved JSON file.
+This will load the books and their details, reading goals, journal entries, and reading progress that was previously saved on the file.